Equalized Time Reversal Beamforming for Indoor Wireless Communications: Introduction

-A number of works have addressed the problem of mitigating ISI in TR. {In \cite{kyritsi2005} the authors propose the joint design of a TR pre-filter and a zero-forcing (ZF) pre-equalizer by finding the pre-filter closest to TR that sets the ISI power to zero.
+In the second part of this paper, we propose an equalized TR technique based on a previous contribution by our group \cite{fouda2012}.
+We focus on a single-user MISO frequency-selective channel scenario, operating in conventional wideband systems with low complexity receivers.
+A number of works have addressed the problem of mitigating ISI in TR.
+For example, in \cite{kyritsi2005} the authors propose the joint design of a TR pre-filter and a zero-forcing (ZF) pre-equalizer by finding the pre-filter closest to TR that sets the ISI power to zero.
 A similar approach is presented in \cite{yoon2014}, where the TR pre-filter is used in cascade configuration with a pre-equalizer, which is found by minimizing the ISI power through an semi-definite relaxation approximation.
-However, in both \cite{kyritsi2005} and \cite{yoon2014}, theoretical performance is not analyzed with respect to BER or spatial focusing capabilities.
-A minimum mean squared error receiver equalizer is analyzed for TR beamforming in \cite{strohmer2004}.
+A multiuser TR equalization approach is found in \cite{viteri2016}, where the equalizer design is constrained to solutions that null the interference to other users.
 Reference \cite{yang2013} shows a TR waveform design that maximizes the sum rate in multiuser systems, and using a rate back-off strategy to reduce ISI.
 An equalized spatial multiplexing TR scheme for single-input multiple-output (SIMO) systems is presented in \cite{nguyen2010} for UWB.
-However, these approaches have the following limitations: \emph{i}) the behavior of ISI is not analyzed with respect to changes in propagation conditions, \emph{ii}) the theoretical performance of the proposed techniques with respect to their focusing capability, BER or achievable rate is not characterized, \emph{iii}) the required up-sampling for rate back-off in some solutions demands costly high-speed hardware and/or decreasing the transmission rate, and \emph{iv}) other solutions increase the receiver's computational complexity versus conventional TR by either using multiple receiving antennas or costly receiver equalizers.

-Similar approaches to TR have also been proposed in the signal processing community.
-For example, \cite{joham2005} introduces three linear pre-coders (at the transmitter's side) for MIMO systems: matched filter (TxMF), zero-forcing filter (TxZF), and Wiener filter (TxWF).
-Although TxMF is equivalent to TR, and TxZF minimizes ISI in MIMO spatial multiplexing, these pre-coders are analyzed for flat fading channels, and their generalization to frequency selective case is not trivial.

-Give the aforementioned previous works and open research problems in the subject, this paper focuses on the problem of ISI TR beamforming on single-user conventional wideband systems with low complexity receivers.
-We make two main contributions.
-First, we characterize the performance of conventional TR beamforming for indoor wireless communications in typical pico and femtocells.
-Our analysis is based on two exponential channel models \cite{saleh1987} with different power delay profiles (PDP), that are well suited for such scenarios.
-Our motivation to use two channel models is to compare the performance of TR beamforming techniques under different propagation conditions, e.g. delay spread, sampling time (bandwidth), and CIR duration.} Using these models, we do the following: